eunjujong/Natural-Language-Processing-NLP/README.md

 - Company URL Evaluation and Classification:

-We extract keywords from 3 reputative websites for each of the Healthcare, Education, Environment industries to classify the companies.
+I extract keywords from 3 reputative websites for each of the Healthcare, Education, Environment industries to classify the companies.
 We also include 3 general news websites to generate keywords for the "Other Sector".

 - Strategy: